ampaire/Ultimate-Ninja/README.md

 This is [Microverse's](https://www.microverse.org/) final project for the Javascript section.

 In this project I implemented an RPG game using [Phaser 3](http://phaser.io/tutorials), an open-source framework for Canvas and WebGL powered browser games.
-This project's objective was to build a platform game similar [GameDev Academy](https://gamedevacademy.org/how-to-create-a-turn-based-rpg-game-in-phaser-3-part-1/).The main objective was to use the tutorial create my own role play game.
+This project's objective was to build a platform game similar to [GameDev Academy](https://gamedevacademy.org/how-to-create-a-turn-based-rpg-game-in-phaser-3-part-1/).The main objective was to use the tutorial create my own role play game.

 Assignment [Link](https://www.notion.so/RPG-game-f94a617841e240a293c0b6928beebe89).